msb00003/flask-ptrans/README.md

 By default, empty translations are treated the same as missing translations (fall back to default string), but you can override this if you are really sure by specifying ``init_localisation(path, allow_empty=True)``.

+You can get fancy and provide your own way to find translations instead of looking for files in a directory:

+    def find_translation(locale: str) -> dict:
+        """
+        accept a locale and return a dict {key: string} for that language
+        """
+        ...

+    ptrans.init_localisation(locale_hook=find_translation)

+This allows you to (for example) pull translations from a web service.
+Once the function returns a nonempty dict, that will be cached indefinitely (same as it is when translations are found in a file), and the function won't be called again for the same locale.

 # The `ptrans_get` Function